teodoramateeva/GalactoseOxidase_Classification/README.md

   statistics
 ```

-You will also need to import all required estimators from scikit-learn, as well as the other python libraries related to calculating performance metrics.
+You will also need to import all required estimators from scikit-learn (RandomForestClassifier, RandomForestRegressor), as well as the other python libraries related to calculating performance metrics.

 #### **Description**